Review of Mary and the Witch’s Flower (2017)

 Despite the simplicity and immediacy of the plot, quite a lot of the established material is underused.
 There is no attempt to innovate with the recognizable motif of the school of magic, or make it interesting to a new generation of kids who haven’t seen it before.
 The principal mentions that electricity is magic but this is dropped on the floor as a joke, not used to build a setting.
 All subjects studied at the school revolve around magic, yet Doctor Dee is a caricature of a scientist: A mumbling, incomprehensible, physically ridiculous failure of a cyborg with an enlarged cranium.
 He is supposed to understand everything on his own, yet turns out to be ignorant: An ugly caricature indeed.
 Dee’s students aren’t paying attention to him, nor does he ever need them.
 In fact, no students are developed as characters.
 This is a curious choice of where to trim the story.
 It makes the school itself almost irrelevant, even as a backdrop.

 In this type of insipid children’s fantasy, magic usually stands for getting what you want: An implicit rejection of nature.
 The sole redeeming spark of real intelligence in the script is Mary and Peter’s decision to call the whole thing off, saying they don’t need magic.
 This is followed, almost immediately, by the film’s most beautiful paintings of natural greenery in gentle parallax, a product of the lab’s transformation into the reawakened world tree.
 Alas, that scene in turn is soon followed by another fool on a phallus farting a rainbow in the sky.
+The same type of ending is done a lot better in Fullmetal Alchemist (2001).

 The film is well executed on the level of craftsmanship, but almost empty in conception.
 Its ideas all seem to come from somewhere else.
 It’s not a Ghibli film, but like many Ghibli films, it takes place in a pre-cellphone, rural near past to appease nostalgic bourgeois parents.
 The college above the clouds looks a bit like Castle in the Sky (1986).
 It’s even concealed by a thunderhead like Laputa, and it has a world tree, but there’s no sense of history to it and the robot servants are crudely rendered by comparison.
-The college’s baroque supernatural creatures have the sinister note of Spirited Away (2001), but Mary and the Witch’s Flower is neither fable nor allegory.
+The college’s baroque supernatural creatures have the sinister note of Spirited Away, but Mary and the Witch’s Flower is neither fable nor allegory.
 Mary’s unsupervised discovery in the rural forest might remind you of My Neighbor Totoro (1988), without the older film’s wonder and delight.
 Mary keeping a black cat as a familiar and riding a phallus recall Kiki’s Delivery Service (1989) but come from Mary Stewart’s novel; it is the earlier film that’s derivative.
 Mary’s maturation seems a lot less credible than Kiki’s, being practically instant by comparison.
 There is a talking fire with less personality than Calcifer of Howl’s Moving Castle (2004), and a beautiful blue shoggoth rather like Kaonashi.
 Alas, a derivative spectacle.

 References here: NiNoKuni (2019), Earwig and the Witch (2020).